THe pros and cons of AUTOMATED rfid SCANNING solutions

 · Provides a way to track those items across the supply chain, optimize asset inventory, and reduce loss or theft.

-· Daily Inventory data sheets correlated and emailed/recorded for consistent and complete record.
+· Daily Inventory data sheets correlated and emailed/recorded for a consistent and complete records.

 · Deployment requires multiple RFID antennas which are tailored to your environment and room size.
 A thorough ROI analysis can be supported to determine if our solution is a good fit.

-· Some people say RFID technology is harmful, our solution is less harmful than caring your cellphone in your pocket your WiFi on all day.
-The room inventory Clarity IoT solution can also be setup to integrate on a schedule only once or multi-times per day pending on your operational requirement
+· Some people say RFID technology is harmful, our solution is less harmful than caring your cellphone in your pocket and your WiFi on all day.
+The room inventory Clarity IoT solution can also be set up to integrate on a schedule only once or multi-times per day pending on your operational requirement

 · Since the RFID tags are required and specified by the state or Metrc the cost of the RFID tags is not a concern for deployment.
 Our system can be tuned for several different RF bands and since we own the software to control our RFID antennas each system can be tailored for the installation.